openstack/openstack-manuals/doc/networking-guide/source/config-sfc.rst

 The ``chain_parameters`` attribute contains one or more parameters for the port chain.
-Currently, it only supports a correlation parameter that defaults to ``mpls`` for consistency with Open vSwitch (OVS) capabilities.
+Currently, it only supports a correlation parameter that defaults to ``mpls`` for consistency with :term:`Open vSwitch` (OVS) capabilities.
 Future values for the correlation parameter may include the network service header (NSH).

 Port pair group
 ---------------